Britain's FTSE rebounds on deal-making prospects

 supplier to aeroplane manufacturers.

-designed to be more expensive for any company looking to run a
+to be more expensive for any firm looking to run a rival mail